electron/electron/docs/api/web-frame.md

 ## Methods

-The `webFrame` module has the following methods:
+The `WebFrame` class has the following instance methods:

 ### `webFrame.setZoomFactor(factor)`